department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 #### Introduction page
 There are two states of an introduction page: Authenticated and Unauthenticated.

-{% include component-example.html alt="Authenticated introduction page alert on the introduction page." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/intro-page-authenticated-alert.png" caption="Authenticated introduction page alert on the introduction page." class="x2" %}
+{% include component-example.html alt="A form introduction page viewed by an authenticated user with an alert that the form will fill parts of their application based on the their account details.
+Annotations state that alerts should be placed at the top of the page and the word 'note' in the alert should be bolded." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/intro-page-authenticated-alert.png" caption="Authenticated introduction page alert on the introduction page."  %}

 {% include component-example.html alt="Unauthenticated introduction page alert on the introduction page." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/intro-page-unauthenticated-alert.png" caption="Unauthenticated introduction page alert on the introduction page."  class="x2" %}

 #### Personal information page
-{% include component-example.html alt="Uneditable prefilled information on the personal information page." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/uneditable-prefill-information.png" caption="Uneditable prefilled information on the personal information page." class="x2" %}
+{% include component-example.html alt="A Veteran information page in a form flow with an uneditable card containing the Veteran's name, privacy masked Social Security number, date of birth, and gender.
+Below the card is a note explaining why the content can't be edited in the form and how to update this information.
+An annotation states that the gray card might be replaced in future iterations of the pattern." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/uneditable-prefill-information.png" caption="Uneditable prefilled information on the personal information page."  %}

 #### Prefill check page
-{% include component-example.html alt="" file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/editable-prefill-information.png" caption="Editable prefilled information displayed on the Prefill check page.
-This is the proposed style to display data that is editable." class="x2" %}
+{% include component-example.html alt="A Veteran information page in a form flow with an alert followed by a white editable card containing the Veteran's mailing address.
+The alert states that the form has prefilled some of the Veteran's information.
+Annotations state that alerts should be placed at the top of the page, and that the white card might be replaced in future iterations of the pattern." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/editable-prefill-information.png" caption="Editable prefilled information displayed on the Prefill check page.
+This is the proposed style to display data that is editable." %}

 ### How this pattern works